QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/display-system.md

 ## DisplayItem Guard

 When QuickShop working **under Real DisplayItem mode**, DisplayItem Guard will enabled to protect DisplayItem dupe with Hopper, Water etc.
-Server administrators will receiver alert when player trying to dupe display items.
+Server administrators will receive alert when player trying to dupe display items.

 You can disable the alert by tweak the settings: